Skip to content

 Troubleshooting

-If you can't do anything and simply want to reset the status of a failed unit, do this:
+If you cannot fix the underlying issue and simply want to reset the status of a failed unit:

 systemctl reset-failed ipmievd.service